 The papers: Sunday's front pages

-The Independent columnist Yasmin Alibhai Brown and Vincent Moss, political editor at the Sunday Mirror, reviewed Sunday's newspapers for the BBC News Channel.
+Nigel Nelson, political editor of the Sunday People, and political commentator Jo Phillips reviewed Sunday's newspapers for the BBC News Channel.